learn-co-curriculum/phase-2-hooks-wiki/README.md

   - ⭐️ Props Destructuring and Default Values
   - Lists and Keys
   - ⭐️ Lists and Keys Lab
-  - ⭐️ Components, Props and JSX Mini Project
+  - ⭐️ Putting it All Together: Components and Props
   - BONUS: React Fragments
   - BONUS: React Children
 - Scrimba